 - Choose resistant species.
 The most susceptible species are Cornus florida and C. nuttallii and, to a possibly lesser extent, C. kousa.
 In studies in the USA, C. controversa and C. sericea were also susceptible.
 Native European Cornus species in the UK appear unaffected.
 There is currently insufficient information available for other species

-There are no fungicides available to amateur gardeners with specific recommendations for use against cornus anthracnose.
-However, the fungicides tebuconazole (Provanto Fungus Fighter Concentrate), tebuconazole with trifloxystrobin (Provanto Fungus Fighter Plus, Toprose Fungus Control & Protect), and triticonazole (Fungus Clear Ultra) are labelled for the control of other diseases on ornamental plants, and could therefore be used legally on Cornus (at the owner’s risk) to try and control anthracnose.
+The fungicide tebuconazole with trifloxystrobin (Provanto Fungus Fighter Plus, Toprose Fungus Control & Protect) has a recommendation for the control of leaf spots on ornamental plants.
+Additionally, the fungicides tebuconazole (Provanto Fungus Fighter Concentrate) and triticonazole (Fungus Clear Ultra) are labelled for the control of other diseases on ornamental plants, and could therefore be used legally on Cornus (at the owner’s risk) to try and control anthracnose.

 Inclusion of a fungicide product does not indicate a recommendation or endorsement by the RHS.
 It is a list of products currently available to the home gardener.